loodos/turkish-language-models/README.md

 We are preparing a paper about our models and results.
 Until it is published, you can give this repository in your citations.

-## Acknowledgments and Special Thanks
+## Special Thanks

-We are thankful to [TensorFlow Research Cloud (TFRC)](https://www.tensorflow.org/tfrc) for providing TPUs for pretraining our models, to [DBMDZ](https://github.com/stefan-it/turkish-bert) for their detailed pretraining cheatsheet, [Prof. Dr. Banu Diri](https://avesis.yildiz.edu.tr/diri) for guidance and providing some datasets.
+We are thankful to [TensorFlow Research Cloud (TFRC)](https://www.tensorflow.org/tfrc) for providing TPUs for pretraining our models, to [DBMDZ](https://github.com/stefan-it/turkish-bert) for their detailed pretraining cheatsheet and [Prof. Dr. Banu Diri](https://avesis.yildiz.edu.tr/diri) for guidance and providing some datasets.